I don’t know about you, but I wasn’t too concerned about including a homeschool PE program in our regular routine.

 “… goal of physical education is to develop physically literate individuals who have the knowledge, skills and confidence to enjoy a lifetime of healthful physical activity.

-So in other words, the goal of P.E. is to help kids learn how to be active and stay active for a lifetime.
+So in other words, the goal of physical education curriculum is to help kids learn how to be active and stay active for a lifetime.

 I don’t mean to come across as snarky, but do you think that traditional P.E. has achieved the goal of a lifetime of fitness when you look at America today?